 From the end of the unsealed Hollyford Road, this well graded track takes you on a short climb through rainforest to the lookout of the impressive Humboldt Falls.
 The walk starts from the end of the unsealed Hollyford Road.
 To find the Hollyford Road, turn off from the Milford Road (State Highway 94) at Marian Corner, a few minutes towards Milford Sound from The Divide.
 Marian Corner is about 87 km along the Milford Road from Te Anau.
 Allow 2 hours to drive from Te Anau to the end of the Hollyford Road.

 Hidden Falls Track extension:

-At Hidden Falls Creek the track passes Sunshine Hut (private), and continues upstream to the swingbridge.
+At Hidden Falls Creek the track passes Sunshine Hut (private), and continues upstream to the swing bridge.
 You can view the falls two minutes on from the bridge.
-Hidden Falls Hut (12 bunks) is reached 10 minutes after crossing the bridge.
+You’ll reach Hidden Falls Hut 10 minutes after crossing the bridge.
 You can see Mt.
 Madeline from here.
 Return the same way.

-This is a good, valley-based day walk for families and for when bad weather prevents walking in exposed areas.
+This is a good, valley-based day nature walk for families, which is less exposed when bad weather prevents walking other areas.